 Perform the Technical Exercise section from memory.
-Tempo markings are suggestive.
+Tempo marking is suggestive.
 A candidate may sing a little slower or faster.
-Perform the Technical Exercise using any Sol-Fa Syllables (Do, Re, Mi) or any consonant or vowel sound(s) (Ex. 'aa', 'ee', 'oh') in legato.
+Perform the Technical Exercise using any Sol-Fa Syllables (ex. 'lah') or any consonant or vowel sound(s) (Ex. 'aa', 'ee', 'oh') in legato.
 Technical Exercise may be transposed to suit the range of the candidate's voice.
 Attempt to sing each note evenly in time, with clarity and precision.